Disentangling Geometry, Performance, and Training in Language Models: Conclusion

 \section{Conclusion}

 In this work, we present a systematic study of the relationship between language model performance and the geometry of the unembedding matrix, particularly its effective rank.
 We train and analyze 108 pre-trained OLMo models spanning diverse training setups and observe that higher effective rank generally correlates with better performance.
 However, this relationship is neither necessary nor sufficient: across five evaluation tasks, we observe many counterexamples of high-rank models that underperform and low-rank models that do well.
 Revisiting the problem of saturation, i.e. performance degradation in late-stage pretraining, we find that low effective rank is a concurrent manifestation, not necessarily the root cause.
 Instead, effective rank strongly captures hyperparameter trends than model performance.
 Lastly, extending our analysis to cosine similarity, isotropy, and final-layer token representations, we find that these metrics broadly capture similar trends, and that representation geometry exhibits less variation than the unembedding matrix.
 Nevertheless, both fail to reliably predict downstream performance.
+Instead, performance is better improved by tuning standard hyperparameters (e.g., batch size and weight decay) rather than directly optimizing geometric properties.
 In summary, our results suggest that geometric metrics should be interpreted with caution and cannot serve as substitutes for downstream evaluation.
 We provide more detailed practical takeaways of our findings for ML practitioners and researchers in Appendix~\ref{sec:takeaways} and highlight the limitations of our work in Appendix~\ref {sec:limitations}.